jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) foreign withholding tax is the amount of foreign withholding tax paid or payable on the amount of interest paid.
 Treatment as filing taxpayer
 (3) For the purposes of this section, the New Zealand resident referred to in subsection (1) is treated as a filing taxpayer.
+Interest derived by partners of partnerships
+(4) Interest derived by 2 or more persons jointly includes interest derived by partners in a partnership.
+Exclusion
+(5) Despite subsection (1), this section does not apply to a payment of non-resident passive income that consists of interest derived by a non-resident as a limited partner in a limited partnership when 1 or more of the partners in that partnership is a New Zealand resident.

 ### RF 12C Amount derived from non-resident life insurer becoming resident
 When this section applies